M1 Mac mini vs M2 Mac mini: Speed and savings

 M1 Mac mini vs M2 Mac mini: Ports and connectivity

 The M1 Mac mini and the M2 model have exactly the same ports on the back: two Thunderbolt/USB 4 ports, twin USB-A ports, an HDMI port, and Gigabit Ethernet.
-You’ll get a little more with the M2 Pro model, with four Thunderbolt/USB 4 ports and 10Gb ethernet.
 Elsewhere there are only minor differences between the M1 and M2 models.
 The M2 has Wi-Fi 6E (versus Wi-Fi 6) and Bluetooth 5.3 (versus Bluetooth 5.0).

-The M2 model brings support for up to two displays or three with the M2 Pro thanks to HDMI 2.1.
-The M1 model only supported a single display.
-Like the M1, all of the M2 models have a 3.5mm audio jack, though the newer models add advanced support for high-impedance headphones.
+The M2 model also brings support for up to two displays where the M1 model only supported a single display.
+Like the M1, the M2 model has a 3.5mm audio jack, though it adds advanced support for high-impedance headphones.

 Mac mini (2023)